 Basically, the statement of grievance is a clear, simple statement of fact according to the student's understanding of what happened.
 It should provide enough information to give the committee a complete understanding of the situation from the student's perspective.
-The Provost and Vice President for Academic and Student Affairs has staff to help students understand the details of the Student Complaint and Grievance Policy and should be called on for assistance.
-Complaint and Grievance Complaint and Grievance Policy and should be called on for assistance.
-The Provost and Vice President for Student Affairs Office is located in Anthony and Louise Viaer - Alumni Hall, second floor.
+The Provost and Vice President for Academic Affairs has staff to help students understand the details of the Student Complaint and Grievance Policy and should be called on for assistance.
+The Provost and Vice President for Academic Affairs Office is located in Anthony and Louise Viaer - Alumni Hall, second floor.
 The telephone number is 512.505.6433.